spatialthoughts/qgis-tutorials/source/docs/3/raster_mosaicing_and_clipping.rst

   .. image:: /static/3/raster_mosaicing_and_clipping/images/9.png
      :align: center

 10. Select the newly added ``ne_10m_admin_0_countries`` layers in the :guilabel:`Layers` panel.
-Click the :guilabel:`Select Features by area of  single click` button on the :guilabel:`Attributes Toolbar`.
+Click the :guilabel:`Select Features by area or single click` button on the :guilabel:`Attributes Toolbar`.
 Once selected, click the polygon for Sri Lanka to select it.

   .. image:: /static/3/raster_mosaicing_and_clipping/images/10.png
      :align: center